ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

   - community
 feature: true
 # description:
 tweet: "Are you curious about @rOpenSci?
-Do you wonder where I get started participating? 🤔 Glad you asked!
+Wondering how to start participating? 🤔 Glad you asked!
 A summary on how to get involved with us!"
 ---

 [Entrada en español](/blog/2022/09/07/contributing-es/)